-- Calculate the Present value of the Explicit Period FCFF
+- Calculate the Present Value of the Explicit Period FCFF

 - Calculate the Value of the Company (period beyond the Explicit Period)

-- Find Equity Value of the Firm after deducting Net Debt
+- Find Equity Value of the Firm after deducting Net Debt.

-- Divide Equity Value of the Firm by the total number of shares to arrive at “Intrinsic Fair Value” of the company.
+- Divide Equity Value of the Firm by the total number of shares to arrive at the “Intrinsic Fair Value” of the company.

 - Recommend whether to “BUY” or “SELL”

-Also, look at Enterprise value vs Equity Value
+Also, look at Enterprise Value vs. Equity Value

 Terminal Value Formula

 An important assumption here is the “Going Concern” of the company.
-In other words, the company will not stop its business operations after a few years, however, it will continue to do business forever.
-The value of the firm (Enterprise Value) is basically the present value of all the future Free Cash Flows to Firm.
+In other words, the company will not stop its business operations after a few years; however, it will continue to do business forever.
+The value of the firm (Enterprise Value) is basically the present value of all the future Free Cash Flows to the Firm.

-t = time, WACC is weighted average cost of capital or discount rate, FCFF is the Free Cash Flows to Firm
+t = time, WACC is the weighted average cost of capital or discount rate, FCFF is the Free Cash Flows to Firm

-We can break the above terminal value formula into two parts 1) Present Value of Explicit forecast 2) Present Value of TV
+We can break the above terminal value formula into two parts 1) Present Value of Explicit forecast, 2) Present Value of TV

 3 Types of Terminal Value Formulas